Toretocnemus: History of research

 The specimen that would eventually be cataloged as UCMP 8100 was found along the Pit River in Shasta County, California, by Annie Montague Alexander.
 While much of the specimen had been lost to erosion, many elements were still preserved, namely some skull fragments, around 30 vertebrae, including some dorsal (trunk) vertebrae, but being mostly represented by frontwards caudal (tail) vertebrae, a large number of ribs, the pelvis, the right forelimb, and both the left and right hindlimbs.
 Another specimen, UCMP 8099, was also found by Alexander in Shasta County.
 This one was uncovered on a ranch and consisted of a partial skull, various incomplete vertebrae, poorly-preserved ribs, gastralia (belly ribs), the shoulder girdle, forelimbs, and a partial hindlimb.
-Both of these specimens came form the Trachyceras zone of the Hosselkus Limestone.
+Both of these specimens came from the Trachyceras zone of the Hosselkus Limestone.
 Alexander gave them, in addition to multiple other fossil reptiles, to the University of California around 1903.

 It was John Campbell Merriam who described the genus and its type species Toretocnemus californicus in an article published the same year the fossils were received, also designating specimen UCMP 8100 as the holotype of this taxon.
 The genus name is derived from Ancient Greek τορητός, ("torētós", "perforated") and κνήμη, ("knḗmē", "shin bone" or "tibia"), all meaning "perforated tibia", while the specific name refers to the state of its discovery.
 In the same publication, Merriam named another genus and species, Leptocheirus zitteli, for UCMP 8099.
 For a reason not explained by Merriam, the specific name of this taxon honors the German paleontologist Karl Alfred von Zittel.
 However, the name Leptocheirus was preoccupied (already in use for something else), and George Albert Boulenger renamed it Merriamia in 1904.
 In 1908, Merriam noted that there were additional specimens from the same area as the holotype that likely pertained to T. californicus, although these had yet to be prepared.